 Along the way, we’ve also started making a few friends.
 A trio of Chilean girls who’d somehow crammed into a tiny two-person tent next to ours last night, tumbled out of it in the morning like clowns from a car.
 An American father-son-and-friends group is on the latter half of the longer O-circuit.
-One of them, Rick, is a guide and quick to point out the many giant hares scampering around the mountainside and the spread wingtips of the condors gliding overhead.
+One of them, Rick, is a wilderness guide and quick to point out the many giant hares scampering around the mountainside and the spread wingtips of the condors gliding overhead.
 They joked about seeing the elusive Patagonian puma, but Chewie later did stumble upon a paw print in the wet mud.
-Per Rick the print was likely under two hours old and from a puma if it were bigger than a chapstick and had no nails, and it surely was!
+Per Rick the print was likely under two hours old and from a puma if it were bigger than a chapstick and had no nails, and it surely didn't!
 We also saw a red-billed woodpecker.

 By now we’ve crested a few hills and yo-yo’d past our friends a few times.
 Ann is miserable and complaining of sore feet.
 Just then the girls a few hundred feet in front of us began to ululate.
 We reached the hilltop and on the other side the wooden roof of the Refugio and a field studded with multi-colored tents came into view.
 Salvation!
 We could scarcely recall a sight so beautiful.

-Refugio Paine Grande sits on the shore of the beautiful Lago Pehoé, and is protected from the worst of the weather by mountains to the north.
+Refugio Paine Grande sits on the shore of the exquisite Lago Pehoé, and is protected from the worst of the weather by mountains to the north.
 Tent pitched, we enjoyed a long-awaited lunch of Austral cerveza and canned tuna with water crackers (the heaviest food items in our bags).
 Here Chewie also learned a surprise lesson in the difference between hot and iced instant coffee mixes.
 We enjoyed a congee of undissolved sugar and milk solids that kept unfolding like fractals into ever-smaller clumps.
 Satiated, Ann went back to the tent for a (per her) much needed nap.

 We are hunkering down for the night as the clouds roll in, bringing with them the promised rain showers that will last a few days.
 Tonight we find out if our tent will stand up to a Patagonian summer squall.
 So far we’ve not seen a flimsier setup.